 Sec.
-74-25.
+74-725.
 Public notice.

-(a) "Public notice" as used in connection with the phrase "public hearing" or "hearing with due public notice" refers to applications and appeals in which there is to be a public hearing of the City Commission or of the Planning and Zoning Board as provided for in this section:

-(1) Legal notice (newspaper publication).

-- a.
-The publication of notice with the following information: day, time, place and purpose, place or places within the City where the change may be inspected by the public, and that interested parties may appear at the meeting and be heard with respect to the proposed change. - b.
+- (a) "Public notice" as used in connection with the phrase "public hearing" or "hearing with due public notice" refers to applications and appeals in which there is to be a public hearing of the eCity eCommission or of the Planning and Zoning Board as provided for in this section: - (1) Legal notice (newspaper publication). - a.
+The publication of notice with the following information: day, time, place and purpose, place or places within the eCity where the change may be inspected by the public, and that interested parties may appear at the meeting and be heard with respect to the proposed change. - b.
 Said notice shall be published at least once in a newspaper of general circulation in the area at least ten days prior to the date of such public hearing, unless a longer notice period is required by statute for the type of application to be heard.
-Notices published in local newspapers shall meet or exceed the minimum requirements of state law as required by F.S. § 166.041, and F.S.
-Ch.
-163 as they may be amended from time to time.

-(2) Individual notice (certified mailing).

-- a.
-For applications affecting less than five percent of the total land area of the City, notices setting forth the time, day, place and purpose of the hearing shall be mailed, by certified U.S. mail, at least ten days prior to the date of the Planning and Zoning Board public hearing by the City to the last known address of the owners of the property involved, if the applicant is not the owner of the property involved, as well as, to the owners of property within 300 feet of the property lines of the property involved, all as determined by reference to the latest records published by the Volusia County Property Appraiser absent information as to ownership to the contrary. - b.
-It is the intent of this provision that only one mailing is required to be sent to an owner of property within 300 feet of the property lines of the property involved; and that notice shall contain the time, day, and place of all public hearing(s). - c.
-For amendments initiated by the City, the required notice shall be sent by certified U.S. mail and a record of those to whom the notice was sent shall be maintained with the application file by the Planning and Zoning Services Department.
+Notices published in local newspapers shall meet or exceed the minimum requirements of state law as required by F.S. § 166.041, and F.S. eCh.
+163 as they may be amended from time to time. - (2) Individual notice (certified mailing). - a.
+For applications affecting less than five percent of the total land area of the eCity, notices setting forth the time, day, place and purpose of the hearing shall be mailed, by certified U.S. mail, at least ten days prior to the date of the pPlanning and zZoning bBoard public hearing by the applicant City to the last known address of the owners of the property involved, if the applicant is not the owner of the property involved, as well as, to the owners of property within 300 feet of the property lines of the property involved, all as determined by reference to the latest records published by the Volusia County Property Appraiser absent information as to ownership to the contrary. - b.
+The planning and development services director, or his or her designee, shall provide the notice forms to the owner of the property involved, or his or her duly authorized agent, and shall keep such notice available for public inspection during regular business hours.
+The applicant shall furnish the Planning and Development Services Director, or his or her designee, a copy of each of the U.S. Postal Services certified mail receipt for each notice required to be sent, showing postmark in compliance with this ordinance, prior to the date of the first hearing on the application. - e.b.
+It is the intent of this provision that only one mailing is required to be sent to an owner of property within 300 feet of the property lines of the property involved; and that notice shall contain the time, day, and place of all public hearing(s).

+e.c For amendments initiated by the eCity, the required notice shall be sent by certified U.S. mail and a record of those to whom the notice was sent shall be maintained with the application file by the pPlanning and zZoning sServices dDepartment.